guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 The sequence to sequence models\cite{sutskever2014sequence} use encoder-decoder transformer \cite{vaswani2017attention} for better model flexibility.
 The seq2seq model is widely used in the field of text generation \cite{luong2014addressing,bahdanau2014neural}.
 We adopt Seq2Seq models implement our text generation tasks.
 The most representative models of this type include T5 \cite{raffel2020exploring} and BART \cite{lewis2020bart}.
 In this paper, we adopt the T5 model to conduct our experiments.
 We compared T5 and GPT-2\cite{radford2019language} on the same dataset and ultimately chose T5.

 #### 5.2 CTR Prediction
 Sales prediction task \cite{tsoumakas2019survey,cheriyan2018intelligent} is to estimate future sales of products, which is same to the click through rate (CTR) prediction task \cite{chen2016deep,guo2017deepfm}.
-Sales prediction and CTR prediction both use users behaviour (click/view) as training target, which means that we collect the logs of online App to build the training dataset.
+Sales prediction and CTR prediction both use users behaviour (click/view) as training target, which means that we collect the logs of online app to build the training dataset.

 #### 5.3 Causal Inference
 The research questions that motivate most quantitative studies in the health, social and behavioral sciences are not statistical but causal in nature.
 Causal inference \cite{pearl2010causal,pearl2009causal} is to solve these problems.
 In our scenario, the product description is displayed on the product.
 That is, the product description, is the treatment that affects the sales of the corresponding product.